 ANNOUNCEMENTS

-The November consolidated student billing is due Thursday, December 12th.
+The January consolidated student billing is due Thursday, February 12th.
+This invoice DOES include charges for spring tuition.

 INTERNATIONAL AND UNENCODED CHECKS